 While Burger raises the banner for its brand of party-punk garage, the best sounds emanating from Red River Street club Beerland took nastier, angrier turns, highlighted by two different breeds of abrasive Detroit rock.
 Protomartyr, led by business-attired frontman Joe Casey, pummel with their heavy, menacing attack.
-The anthems lurk underneath, but Casey’s scowl and pissed-off delivery add a meaner fuel to the fire.
+(Zolpidem) The anthems lurk underneath, but Casey’s scowl and pissed-off delivery add a meaner fuel to the fire.
 Meanwhile Tyvek rip through their songs with guitar riffs that cut into the sonic din, effectively conjuring up what Devo would have sounded if marinated in the DNA of the MC5 and the Stooges.
 Then there was Arizona’s Destruction Unit, a garage-punk journey into heavy stoner rock, post-rock and the sort of sonic overload that previously only Swans could pull off.

 A Dose of Buzz